 From 2013 onwards, Esra became more involved in arts organizations, working with art galleries and civil society organizations.
 Between the years 2013-2015, she completed a PG-Dip in Arts Management and Cultural Policy at the Queen’s University, Belfast to support her breadth of expertise.
 In 2015, Esra accepted a full-time lecturer position in Cyprus.
 Alongside academic teaching, she continued her engagement with local art organizations, as a board member, art consultant, and mentor; generating and taking part in collaborative projects that have a social focus, as well as consulting on project development and execution.

 In 2018, she helped develop the project ‘Art for All’ funded by the European Union Civil Society in Action IV Grant Program implemented by the European-Mediterranean Arts Association and served as an Art Consultant until its completion in 2021.
-One of her key roles in the project was to oversee and coordinate the production and publication of a total of six books for various age groups as Series Editor of ‘EMAA Art Publications’.
+One of her key roles in the project was to develop, oversee and coordinate the production and publication of a total of six books for various age groups as Series Editor of ‘EMAA Art Publications’.

-She is a member of the Technical Committee on Culture in Cyprus, a committee established by the Greek Cypriot and Turkish Cypriot leaders under the auspices of the United Nations, to address issues that affect the day-to-day life of people, through encouraging and facilitating greater interaction and understanding between the two communities.
+She is a member of the Technical Committee on Culture in Cyprus, a committee established by the Greek Cypriot and Turkish Cypriot leaders under the auspices of the United Nations, to address issues that affect the day-to-day life of people, by encouraging and facilitating greater interaction and understanding between the two communities.